djipco/webmidi/website/api/classes/WebMidi.md

 **Since**: 2.0.0

 **Throws**:
-  * coucou: Error The Web MIDI API is not supported by your environment.
+  * Error The Web MIDI API is not supported by your environment.

 ### `.enable(...)`